 The music ministry at St. Francis is an integral part of the worship service.
 The choir sings at the 10 am service, and are always looking for new members to join.
 Choir rehearsals are 7-8:30 pm on Thursdays and 9:15 am on Sundays.

-There are exciting things happening this spring at St. Francis.
+There are exciting things happening at St. Francis.
 One of these things is a brand new style of worship service that we hope to make an ongoing tradition.

-The choir will be singing until June 4 and then will resume in September.
-If you are interested in joining, please contact Joe Perry after the service or at the email address: firstname.lastname@example.org.
+Choir rehearsal will resume on September 7 in the Undercroft.
+If you are interested in joining, please contact Joe Perry after the service or at the email address: stfrancisinthefieldschoir @gmail.com.

 The Altar Guild is a quiet ministry at St. Francis living out its mission to serve at the Lord’s table.
 The Altar Guild is comprised of two teams each having separate responsibilities.
 There is a set-up team and a flower team.

 The set-up team is responsible for vesting the altar for every service conducted at St Francis.
 This includes regular Sunday morning worship as well as weddings, funerals and special services held during the week.